Year 5, Term 2: ManufacturingFocus: ManufacturingScope and sequence: Project management |

 |

-"A student plans and uses
+"A student defines problems, and

 |